 Why do I keep coming back to this psalm?
-Like a magnet to metal.
 Read it– you’ll know why!
 Covers it all!
 As in some really big issues in life.
-What is truth?
-Where can we find it?
-The purpose of life?
-Psalm 19– turn to it for answers.

 But I see more than that.
-We see creation.
-With eyes of faith, we see Creator God.
-His works…magnificent and beautiful.
-We adore Him, who is beyond compare.
+I see creation.
+God’s handiwork…magnificent and beautiful.
 But there’s more.
-Always more… with Him.
-We see His work, but also He has given us His Word, the Bible.
+Always more.
+We see His work, but also His Word, the Bible.

-Look at Psalm 19: 7-11.
-King David, the psalmist, uses so many nouns, adjectives and verbs to describe His wonderful word.
-From these 5 verses, we learn that God’s Word is called the ‘law’, the ‘testimony’ to God’s truth, ‘precepts’ where God speaks clearly and with precision, ‘commandments’ of God’s authority, and ‘rules’ that bring His judicial decisions to bear in our lives.
+Psalm 19: 7-11.
+King David uses so much grammar to describe God’s word.
+From these 5 verses, we learn that God’s Word is called the ‘law’, the ‘testimony’ to God’s truth, ‘precepts’ where God speaks with precision, ‘commandments’ and ‘rules’.
 Five nouns.

 Then David writes about God’s word as ‘perfect’, and ‘sure’, ‘right’, and ‘pure’ and ‘clean’.
 Five adjectives.
-All together God’s Word results in ‘reviving’, ‘making (us) wise’, ‘rejoicing the heart’, and ‘enlightening our eyes'(alert and active).
+All together God’s Word results in ‘reviving’, ‘making (us) wise’, ‘rejoicing the heart’, and ‘enlightening our eyes’.
 Four verbs and adverbs.

 The Word of God is like nothing else.
 Can sit on a shelf gathering dust or be put to use making life better in every way.

 Pondering God’s creation and spending time in His creative Word, leads to worship of the Lord.
 And wisdom to stay on track with God’s ways.